Membership vs Single app comparison: Is a Mac app subscription better than buying apps one by one?

 I’ll be real: I’m tired of subscriptions.
 Between your OTT subscriptions, cloud storage, and now apps, it feels like I’m renting my entire digital life.
 I know I’m not alone — posts on X and Reddit are full of Mac users venting about subscription fatigue

-Bundles like Setapp change the pricing equation
+Bundles like Setapp Membership change the pricing equation

-Setapp offers one subscription for many tools.
+Setapp Membership offers one subscription for many tools.
 For $9.99 + tax a month, you get access to a vast array of over 250 apps.
 No ads, no in-app purchases, just full-featured software.
 Think of it like a buffet: you can sample every app on the menu without paying extra or committing to a single item.

 The list of all apps in Setapp — subscription platform with apps for macOS, iOS, and web